kasoft/yii2-jstree/README.md

 ===========================
 jsTree for Yii2 is a Extension to display an ActiveRecord Model with jsTree.

-This Extension is at developement at the moment.
-The following functions are implemented and should work.

 - load tree data with ajax and display tree
 - define icons for different tree items
 - context menu with update, rename and delete